mahtabb90/glowwise-ai/README.md

 * simple to serve through FastAPI
 * easier to maintain than deep learning models

-The deep learning experiments were still valuable because they demonstrated a full advanced ML workflow and helped compare model complexity against real performance.
+The deep learning, transfer learning, and anomaly detection experiments were still valuable because they demonstrated a broader advanced ML workflow and helped compare model complexity against real performance.

 ---